fatimaiqbal02/mern-events-app/README.md

 - **About Us:** This section provides insight into the app's background, objectives, and the team that has made it possible.

-- **Search Functionality:** A user-friendly search bar empowers users to swiftly locate specific events, streamlining their journey.
+- **Search Functionality:** A user-friendly search bar allows users to swiftly locate specific events, streamlining their journey.

 ## Concepts and Technologies Used